Abomination (character): Powers and abilities

-The Abomination is similar to the Hulk in terms of strength, stamina, speed, and durability, including his healing factor.
+The Abomination possesses immense superhuman strength, originally stated to be "at least" twice that of the Hulk at the time of his first transformation.
+His strength is consistent and does not fluctuate with emotion like the Hulk's; this makes him physically stronger than a "calm" or "base" Hulk in most circumstances, and he is described as being in the "100-ton class", like the Hulk.
+The Abomination is one of the most powerful mortals on Earth, and was once considered by the Hulk himself to be his strongest enemy physically.
+Blonsky is a longtime enemy of the Hulk who is capable of fighting the Hulk on equal terms (sometimes even overwhelming him on occasion), a feat he did for several years.
+The Abomination is similar to the Hulk in terms of stamina, speed, and durability, including his healing factor.
 In contrast with the Hulk, he retains his intellect after transforming and cannot change back into human form.
-He also possesses gills, enabling him to breathe underwater.
-Due to extreme pain, cold, or bereft of oxygen, he could enter into suspended animation for long periods.
-Initially, the Abomination is twice as strong as the Hulk, but unlike the Hulk, his strength does not increase/decrease in proportion to level of rage, with result that the Hulk is able to gain an advantage over the Abomination if the fight takes a sufficient amount of time for him to unleash his anger.
+He also possesses gills, enabling him to breathe underwater, and can enter suspended animation at will.
+Unlike the Hulk, his strength does not increase/decrease in proportion to level of rage.

-After being empowered by Amatsu-Mikaboshi, an undead Abomination is considerably larger than before.
-Formerly, he could project hellfire and was strong enough to rip an armored shell off of his successor A-Bomb (something that even the Red Hulk had previously been unable to do).
-After his second resurrection by this Illuminati-dubbed Order of the Shield, a cloned Abomination gains more augmentation through Banner's biological grafts.
-Currently, he has the ability to track down the Hulk anywhere at will.
-Another feature for him is also to manipulate his own gamma ray output in such a way that he can make it toxic and overwhelm the most resilient of individuals, including energy absorbers such as the Hulk, Captain Marvel, and Sunspot.
+After being empowered by Amatsu-Mikaboshi, Abomination becomes undead and gains the ability to generate hellfire.
+Additionally, he can manipulate his gamma energy to poison others.

 Reception

 Critical reception

 IGN ranked Abomination 54th in their "Top 100 Comic Book Villains" list, writing, "When you have a character built up to be as incredibly (forgive the term) strong as the Hulk, it becomes nearly impossible to give him a credible threat.
 Enter the Abomination - created, for all intents and purposes, as the evil version of the Hulk," and ranked him 24th in their "Top 25 Marvel Villains" list.
 Screen Rant included Abomination in their "15 Most Powerful She-Hulk Villains" list, and in their "10 Most Powerful Wonder Man Villains In Marvel Comics" list, and ranked him 3rd in their "Hulk's Main Comic Book Villains, Ranked Lamest To Coolest" list, 4th in their "10 Most Powerful Hulk Villains In Marvel Comics" list.
-CBR.com ranked Abomination 2nd in their " Definitive Ranking Of The Hulk's 20 Most Powerful Enemies" list, 3rd in their "Hulk’s 10 Most Powerful Villains" list, 6th in their "10 Most Violent Marvel Villains" list, and 19th in their "Marvel's 20 Strongest Villains" list.
+CBR.com ranked Abomination 2nd in their " Definitive Ranking Of The Hulk's 20 Most Powerful Enemies" list, 3rd in their "Hulk's 10 Most Powerful Villains" list, 6th in their "10 Most Violent Marvel Villains" list, and 19th in their "Marvel's 20 Strongest Villains" list.

 Imitators

 Abominatrix

-The Abominatrix formally known as Florence Sharples was the manager at Jasper Keaton's savings and loans company.
+The Abominatrix is a female version of Abomination whose real name is Florence Sharples, the manager at Jasper Keaton's savings and loans company.
 She became the Abominatrix due to a failed medical experiment done by Jasper Keaton's medical facility and fought the She-Hulk.